 The economic climate is favourable right now but what if something goes wrong and the business has to downsize again?
 If this happens, being tied to a contact for a certain number of vehicles for a certain number of years could mean a financial disaster to the business owner.

-If you are a business owner and are thinking of acquiring new company vehicles, call us now for consultation.
-Vansales offers flexible contract hire and leasing for business owners like you.
-Vansales affords business contract hire and short term leasing at very affordable rates and low initial outlay.
+If you are a business owner and are thinking of acquiring new company vehicles, call us now for a consultation.
+Swiss Vans offers flexible contracts for business owners like you.
+Contact and book car rentals at very affordable rates and low initial outlay.

 Call us 01656 674 620